DigsFact-Internship/image-search-engine/README.md

 Overall, image search engines combine visual analysis, indexing, query processing, ranking algorithms, and user-centric features to provide users with a comprehensive and efficient way to search and discover images online.

-## How to build it
+## How to build it?
 ![](https://raw.githubusercontent.com/MoAmrYehia/res/master/vector-search-diagram-cropped-white-space.png)

 1) Use this [link](https://www.kaggle.com/datasets/karimabdulnabi/fruit-classification10-class) to download the fruit dataset.
+2) Based on your approach you might keep the images in the same folders or gather them in one folder.
+3) Use any Deep learning model to get the image vector.
+Hint [You can use a pre-trained model] Hint [Consider AutoEncoders, Vgg, or Resnet]
+4) Implement one of [these](https://towardsdatascience.com/17-types-of-similarity-and-dissimilarity-measures-used-in-data-science-3eb914d2681) similarity and dissimilarity measures.
+5) Use the same Deep learning model to query the test image.
+6) Show the results.

+## How to submit?
+Fork this repo and push your code to it, then we will have a discussion during our weekly call.
+Make sure to prepare a document for the chosen algorithms or for any assumptions you made.